Bluing (steel): Cold bluing

 There are also methods of cold bluing, which do not require heat.
 Commercial products are widely sold in small bottles for cold bluing firearms, and these products are primarily used by individual gun owners for implementing small touch-ups to a gun's finish, to prevent a small scratch from becoming a major source of rust on a gun over time.
 Cold bluing is not particularly resistant to holster wear, nor does it provide a large degree of rust resistance.
 Often it does provide an adequate cosmetic touch-up of a gun's finish when applied and additionally oiled on a regular basis.
 However, rust bluing small areas often match, blend, and wear better than any cold bluing process.

-At least one of the cold bluing solutions contains selenium dioxide.
+At least one of the cold bluing solutions contains selenium dioxide (first mentioned 1904).
 These work by depositing a coating of copper selenide on the surface.

 Nitre bluing

 In the nitre bluing process, polished and cleaned steel parts are immersed in a bath of molten salts—typically potassium nitrate and sodium nitrate (sometimes with 9.4 g of manganese dioxide per pound of total nitrate).
 The mixture is heated to 310 to 321 °C and the parts are suspended in this solution with wire.
 The parts must be observed constantly for colour change.
 The cross section and size of parts affect the outcome of the finish and time it takes to achieve.
 This method must not be used on critically heat-treated parts such as receivers, slides or springs.
 It is generally employed on smaller parts such as pins, screws, sights, etc. The colours range through straw, gold, brown, purple, blue, teal, then black.
 Examples of this finish are common on older pocket watches whose hands exhibit what is called 'peacock blue', a rich iridescent blue.